15 Best Things To Do Sapporo Winter (2026 Guide)

-Last Updated on March 10, 2025 by Audrey
+Last Updated on January 9, 2026 by Audrey

 Sapporo in winter is pure magic.
 The city transforms into a snowy wonderland, seeing nearly 600 cm (almost 20 feet) of snowfall annually.
 It’s one of the rare big cities in the world where you can experience a thriving metropolis in a deep winter landscape.
-Despite all the powder, the city doesn’t stop, and there’s an endless amount of fun things you can still do.

 Many visitors flock to Sapporo for the famous Sapporo Snow Festival that happens in February.
 Massive and intricate ice sculptures illuminate Odori Park, Susukino, and Tsu Dome, and the whole city becomes a glowing ice kingdom.
-And beyond the festival, there’s so much more to enjoy.
+And beyond the festival, there’s so much more to do!

 Cultural Experiences